 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

 Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and drinks the lion’s share of the coffee in her house.
-She also thinks animal idioms are some of the most fun idioms in English!
+She also thinks animal idioms are some of the most fun idioms!